pylessard/python-can-isotp/doc/source/isotp/implementation.rst

    **default: False**

    Enable or disable the rate limiter.
 When disabled, no throttling is done on the output rate.
-When enabled, extra wait states are added in between CAN message tranmission to meet ``rate_limit_max_bitrate``
+When enabled, extra wait states are added in between CAN message transmission to meet ``rate_limit_max_bitrate``

    Refer to :ref:`Rate Limiter Section<rate_limiter_section>` for more details